bchainhub/corecdn/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you have any suggestions, improvements, or bug fixes, please open an issue to discuss them first.
-For major changes, it is recommended to discuss them beforehand.
+For major changes, it is recommended to discuss them before implementing.

 Please make sure to update any relevant tests when contributing to this project.